 - Spring and Fall Annual Flower Rotations

 However, landscape maintenance doesn’t necessarily end with the standard service items.
-There are other services that improve the overall aesthetics and plant health, but these services may not be needed every year or at all depending on the conditions of your property.
-Here are examples of services that can be performed and paid for when they occur vs. including them in the annual landscape maintenance agreement:
+These aren’t needed every year and sometimes not at all.
+So, here are examples of services that can be performed and paid for when they occur vs. including them in the annual landscape maintenance agreement:

-Non Traditional Landscape Maintenance Items That a Periodically Required
+Non Traditional Landscape Maintenance Items That are Periodically Required

 - Deep Root Feeding Trees / Large Scale Tree Pruning and Removal